UNIST-LOFT/BugsInPyPP/README.md

 ```
 * `-w <workspace>`: Optional workspace name (e.g. youtube-dl_1).
 Default is current directory.

+:warning: Running `bugsinpy-compile` in parallel may cause issue related to `urllib3` package.

 For example to compile the project we checked out in the previous step, run:
 ```bash
 bugsinpy-compile -w youtube-dl_1